 Find out more about our course fees and any financial support you may be entitled to:

 These fees are correct for the stated academic year only.
 Costs may increase each year during a student’s period of continued registration on course in line with inflation (subject to any maximum regulated tuition fee limit).
 Any adjustment for continuing students will be at or below the RPI-X forecast rate.

 To support all of our current students and our recent UK and EU alumni to progress to the next level of study, we have developed a new range of fee discounts across a range of courses.

-UCA current students who will be progressing onto an MA in either Fine Art or Ceramics.
-Applicants are welcome from both home and international students.
+- Eligibility - Current UCA students who will be progressing onto an MA in either Ceramics or Fine Art.

 Our industry links are with publicly-funded galleries and commercial London-based spaces.